jfbus/templ-components/README.md

-# Templ UI - A library of templ UI components
+# TemplUI - A library of templ UI components

 <a href="https://pkg.go.dev/github.com/jfbus/templui"><img src="https://pkg.go.dev/badge/github.com/jfbus/templui.svg" alt="Go Reference" /></a>
 <a href="https://goreportcard.com/report/github.com/jfbus/templui"><img src="https://goreportcard.com/badge/github.com/jfbus/templui" alt="Go Report Card" /></a>

-A library of components to be used in a Go/templ/HTMX/Alpine.js project, based on [Flowbite](https://flowbite.com/) components and the [Lucide](https://lucide.dev/) icon library.
+A library of components to be used in a Go/templ/HTMX/Alpine.js project, loosely based on [Flowbite](https://flowbite.com/) components and the [Lucide](https://lucide.dev/) icon library.

-_Note: all Flowbite JS code has been rewritten using Alpine._
+_Note: all Flowbite JS code has been rewritten using Alpine or pure CSS._

 > This is a work in progress, breaking changes might happen.